syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ## BorderThickness

 The Segmented control border thickness can be customized using `BorderThickness` property.

-The default value is 1.
+N> The default value is 1.

 {% tabs %}
 {% highlight xaml %}